-The course studied follows the AQA examination board and covers an English Tudor breadth study and a modern American depth study.
+The course studied follows the AQA examination board and covers a British Empire breadth study and a modern American depth study.
 The Non-Examined component (NEA) is an extended piece of work on British involvement in the Trade in Enslaved African People.
 There are three main components to the course:

-- Component One: The Tudors: England 1485-1603 - Component Two: The American Dream: Reality Dream & Illusion 1945-1980 - Component Three: An extended piece of independently researched work based around the theme of British involvement in the Trade in Enslaved African People c.1680-1833.
+- Component One: The British Empire, c.
+1857-1967 - Component Two: The American Dream: Reality Dream & Illusion 1945-1980 - Component Three: An extended piece of independently researched work based around the theme of British involvement in the Trade in Enslaved African People c.1680-1833.
 Students are able to select specific questions according to their area of interest.